psychemedia/storytelling-notes/matty_groves.md

 , •Full dear they cost my purse ; j And thou shalt have the best of them,

-And I will have the worse.”
+And I will have the worse."

 The first stroke that little Musgrave stroke.